galih56/manpro-v2/README.md

 # MANPRO (acronym of Management Project)
 I develop this web app to practice my JS framework skill and sharpen my knowledge for building clean architecture software.
 This project is not limited to reactjs only.
-Soon i'll build the similar project or working with another idea using svelte svelte.
+Soon i'll build the similar project or working with another idea using svelte.

 ## This project follows bulletproof-react github repo
 ### One of the best guideline to build a react app with a great architecture